 Website backups can be controlled using this tab.
 This allows you to take manual backups and set a frequency for automated backups.

 Exploring Application Tabs

 Similar to Server Management service, Cloudways also offers Application Management Dashboard for managing an individual application on a server.

 Application Management dashboard contains the following useful tabs:

 This tab contains access credentials as well as direct URLs for your WordPress site and its wp-admin.
 You may also create additional credentials for SFTP connections.

-Cloudways offers FREE SSL Certificate via Let’s Encrypt which can be added easily using this tab.
+Cloudways offers a FREE SSL Certificate via Let’s Encrypt which can be added easily using this tab.
 If you wish to use your own certificate, you can also upload it from here.

 This tab contains useful controls related to the application such as permissions, SSH access, PHP FPM settings, and Varnish settings.

-Cloudways offer multiple ways of moving WordPress site from your old server to Cloudways AWS server.
-One such option is the Cloudways migrator plugin which lets your wordpress site migrate to cloud computing easily.
+Cloudways offer multiple ways of moving WordPress site from your old server to the Cloudways AWS server.
+One such option is the Cloudways migrator plugin which lets your WordPress site migrate to cloud computing easily.

 Taking WordPress on AWS Site Live

-After migrating your WordPress site to Cloudways, the first thing you would probably do is to take it live so that your visitors can browse your site again – only this time on a fast and reliable AWS server.
+After migrating your WordPress site to Cloudways, the first thing you would probably do is to take it to live so that your visitors can browse your site again – only this time on a fast and reliable AWS server.

 Just like other tasks, Cloudways also simplified the process of taking the WordPress site live.
 All you need to do is to visit your Application Management dashboard and go to the Domain Management tab.

 Enter your domain name and add the CNAME inside your domain registrar.
 Let it propagate and once it’s done, your WordPress site will start serving from your primary domain.
 You may also map your subdomains using the same tab.

 The WordPress optimized hosting server stack on the managed AWS cloud is made up of Apache and NGINX web servers with Varnish and Memcached optimization.
 You can enable the Redis cache as well.
 Plus, you can integrate Elasticsearch on WordPress website.